Fujifilm Film Simulation Samples

 Classic Chrome

-Classic Chrome produces softer colors and enhanced shadow contrast for a calm look according to Fujifilm’s description.
+Classic Chrome produces softer colors and enhanced shadow contrast, according to Fujifilm’s description, for a calm look.
 The Classic Chrome is not based on any existing film stock but has been compared to the iconic Kodachrome 64.

-I primarily use this film simulation for street photography or when I am going for a desaturated color look while still maintaining a bit of punch in the tonality of the image.
+I primarily use this film simulation for street photography or when I want a desaturated color look while still maintaining a bit of punch in the image's tonality.

 Pro Neg.
 Hi

-The Pro Neg. film simulations are based on the Fujifilm NS160 film stock and are said to be good for portrait photography.
+The Pro Neg. film simulations are based on the Fujifilm NS160 film stock and are said to be suitable for portrait photography.
 I have used the Pro Neg.
-Std for portraits quite often as it lowers tonality and saturation ever so slightly for pleasant skin tones and rendering.
+Std for portraits quite often, as it lowers tonality and saturation ever so slightly for pleasant skin tones and rendering.

-With that said, I more often use the Pro Neg.
-Hi, but not in the way the doctor prescribed it.
+That said, I use the Pro Neg. more often.
+Hi, but not as the doctor prescribed.
 While Pro Neg.
-Hi is also slightly desaturated it retains more tonality and I have found this quite pleasing for foliage, trees, landscape, and nature photography where Velvia sometimes can be a bit over the top for color saturation.
+Hi, it is also slightly desaturated, retaining more tonality, and I have found this quite pleasing for foliage, trees, landscape, and nature photography, where Velvia can sometimes be a bit over the top for color saturation.

 Classic Neg.

-Last but not least in this list of favorite film simulations for the X Series is the Classic Neg. which is based on the Fujicolor Superia 100.
-I would put Classic Neg. in the same family as the Classic Chrome but Classic Neg. has more saturated colors while maintaining a natural but “classic” look to your photos.
+Last but not least on this list of favorite film simulations for the X Series is the Classic Neg., based on Fujicolor Superia 100.
+I would put Classic Neg. in the same family as Classic Chrome, but it has more saturated colors while maintaining a natural yet “classic” look in your photos.

 Update